james-jory/amazon-personalize-movielens-inference-demo/README.md

 - Displays the movies reranked by Personalize for the user.
 - Displays a side-by-side comparison of the unranked and reranked movies.

+See [sample output](./samples/ranking-demo-output.txt) for an example of the script's output.

 ### Batch Recommendations

 The [movielens-create-batch-input-demo](./movielens-create-batch-input-demo.py) script will generate an input file for an Amazon Personalize [batch recommendations](https://docs.aws.amazon.com/personalize/latest/dg/recommendations-batch.html) inference job and upload it to an S3 bucket (optional).